+- Use of local anesthesia

+- IV start

+- Access to indwelling IV, subcutaneous catheter or port

+- Flush at conclusion of infusion

+- Standard tubing, syringes, and supplies

-- Some HCPCS supply codes are not separately reimbursable as the cost of the supplies are incorporated into the Evaluation and Management (E/M) service or procedure code.
-Therefore, the plan will not separately reimburse the HCPCS supply codes if those supplies are utilized on the same day as the E/M service or procedure performed in a non-facility location or place of service. - Supplies that are used during the course of the administration of injections or intravenous infusions are considered an integral component of the services provided and therefore are not separately reimbursed.
+- Some HCPCS supply codes are not separately reimbursable as the cost of the supplies are incorporated into the Evaluation and Management service or procedure code.
+Therefore, the plan will not separately reimburse the HCPCS supply codes if those supplies are utilized on the same day as an E/M service or procedure performed in a non-facility location or place of service.

+- Supplies that are used during the course of the administration of injections or intravenous infusions are considered an integral component of the services provided and therefore are not separately reimbursed.